This page explains everything Jenkins users and administrators need to know about the Jenkins security process.

 We send an email notification to the public

 jenkinsci-advisories Google group with a short overview of affected components and a link to the security advisory.
+Only Jenkins security team members can post.
+You can subscribe and unsubscribe via email.

 We send an email notification to the